haltakov/simple-photo-gallery/README.md

 pip install simple-photo-gallery
 ```

+It might be a really good idea to use a [Python virtual environment to install
+simple-photo-gallery](doc/InstallWithVenv.md).

 ## Example Usage

 You can quickly create a gallery with the default settings.
 For more detailed information see [Usage](https://github.com/haltakov/simple-photo-gallery/blob/master/doc/Usage.md).